• Skip to primary navigation

 • Red Chillies : I use a either a combination of regular red chillies with kashmiri red chillies or just kashmiri red chillies to reduce spice level and get a natural orangish color.

-• Others : Garlic and Curry leaves are added for adding great flavour to idli podi.
-I don’t make idli podi without garlic not only for flavour but also it helps in reducing gas and indigestion.
+• Others : Garlic and Curry leaves are added for adding great flavor to idli podi.
+I don’t make idli podi without garlic not only for flavor but also it helps in reducing gas and indigestion.
 Sesame seeds adds a great texture to the podi.

-• Salt : I always prefer using rock salt as amma always suggests to add it.
+• Salt : I always prefer using rock salt.
 If using rock salt always dry roast and add it while grinding to avoid letting out water.
 If using regular salt, you add it as such while grinding.

 Roasting each ingredient perfectly is the key for making great tasting Idli Podi.
 So make sure to be patient and roast each ingredient in low flame.
 Keep stirring to avoid burning.